 The Coast Guard Special Needs Program was developed and implemented in 1984 to assist families with special needs and address their unique challenges.
 This program supports family members’ special needs while empowering the active duty member to meet the mission requirements of the Coast Guard.

-In concert with other military and civilian agencies, the Special Needs Program provides a comprehensive, multi-disciplinary approach assuring adequate medical, educational, psychological and community support services for family members with special needs are available near a duty station.
-Information and referrals to community-based or military resources are provided through the regional Health, Safety, and Work-Life (HSWL) staff before, during and after reassignment.
+In concert with other military and civilian agencies, the Special Needs Program provides a comprehensive, multi-disciplinary approach to assure that adequate medical, educational, psychological and community support services for family members with special needs are available near a duty station.
+Information and referrals to community-based or military resources are provided through the regional HSWL staff before, during and after member’s reassignment.
 The Coast Guard carefully considers assignment locations for the members enrolled in the Special Needs Program.
-These efforts allow the member to continue a Coast Guard career, meet mission requirements and fulfill his or her personal responsibilities.
+These efforts allow the member to continue a Coast Guard career, meet mission requirements, and fulfill his or her personal responsibilities.

-Enrollment in the Coast Guard Special Needs Program is mandatory for all active duty and Reserve members on orders for 181 consecutive days or more who have dependent family members diagnosed with medical, psychological, physical or educational special needs.
-Additionally, enrollment in the program ensures early identification of families with special needs, maximizes provision of quality services to reduce family stress and undue hardship and minimizes costly and disruptive humanitarian reassignments or early return of family members from outside the continental United States.
-For more information, contact the Family Resource Specialist (FRS) at your local HSWL RP.
+Enrollment in the Coast Guard Special Needs Program is mandatory for all active duty and reservists on orders for 181 consecutive days or more who have dependent family members diagnosed with medical, psychological, physical or educational special needs.
+Additionally, enrollment in the program ensures early identification of families with special needs, maximizes provision of quality services to reduce family stress and undue hardship and minimizes costly and disruptive humanitarian reassignments or early return of family members from outside the Continental United States.
+For more information, contact the FRS at your local HSWL RP.

-DoD School Liaison Officers (SLO) work in partnership with local schools, advise DoD service members and Coast Guard members of school-aged children on educational issues and needs and assist in solving education-related problems.
+School Liaison ProgramDOD School Liaison Officers (SLO) work in partnership with local schools, advise DOD servicemembers and Coast Guard members of school-aged children on educational issues and needs and assist in solving education-related problems.
 Their goal is to help children succeed in an academic environment by:

 Visit www.dodea.edu to learn more about school liaisons.
+FRS and Child Development Services Specialists (CDSS) are also available at HSWL RPs to assist Coast Guard members and their families with school-related issues.to learn more about school liaisons.
 Family Resource Specialists (FRS) and Child Development Services Specialists (CDSS) are also available at HSWL RPs to assist Coast Guard members and their families with school-related issues.